Which was better, the book or the movie?

 [This page contains Amazon affiliate links.
 When you click on those links to make purchases, Brave Writer receives compensation at no extra cost to you.
 Thank you!]

-Important Note: In Brave Writer, we read a wide range of essays and literature that address a wide variety of perspectives and that include time-bound references.
-Please be aware that you may experience strong reactions to what you read.
-In choosing to include a variety of literary selections, we open the door to big juicy conversations that contribute to the greater dialogue about racism, sexism, classism and socioeconomic differences, and other prejudices held in the past and, in some quarters, to this day.
-By using literature as a teaching tool to foster understanding and growth, we have the opportunity to discuss these evolving ideologies.
+Important Note: In Brave Writer, we explore a wide range of literature and movies that address a wide variety of perspectives and that include time-bound references.
+Please be aware that you may experience strong reactions to what you read and watch.
+By using literature and film as a teaching tool to foster understanding and growth, we have the opportunity to discuss these evolving ideologies.

 For more information about how the classes are run, please read about online classes.

 To explore our Brave Writer classroom, click here to access a sample class.